The last thing you want as you’re showing your best friend that crazy holiday photo.

 Now plug in your external backup drive and get yourself ready to backup with Time Machine.

-Find Here The 7 Steps To Backup To Your External Drive With Time Machine
+7 Steps To Backup Your Internal Drive To A Backup Disk With Time Machine

 1. Start Up The Time Machine Software On Your Mac.